apache/whimsy/DEVELOPMENT.md

       Note: the certificate is needed because the ASF LDAP hosts use a self-signed certificate.

-      **Simple way to configure LDAP is**:
+      Simple way to configure LDAP is:

         sudo ruby -r whimsy/asf -e "ASF::LDAP.configure"

-   These above command can also be used to update your configuration as the ASF changes LDAP servers.
+      These commands can also be used to update your configuration as the ASF changes LDAP servers; they are cached in your `.whimsy`.

-5. Verify that the configuration is correct by running:
+5. **Verify your configuration** by running:

    `ruby examples/board.rb`

+   It should print out an HTML page with current board members.
    See comments in that file for running the script as a standalone server.

-6. Configure sending of mail (optional):
+6. **Configure mail sending** :mailbox_with_mail: (_optional_):

    Configuration of outbound mail delivery is done through the `.whimsy` file.
 Three examples are provided below, followed by links to where